 Other Ways to Unblock the Facebook Website

 Individuals can unblock Facebook by accessing the site via Tor, the free, open-source software that gets you as close as possible to anonymity online.
 Tor is a great pick to unblock Facebook if you an activist, whistleblower, or someone else who requires increased Internet anonymity.
 We'd recommend Tor to users who are looking to access Facebook from heavily censored countries, or if there is an element of danger involved in unblocking Facebook.
+Using a VPN and Tor together will improve your online security, so may be an option to consider.
+It is important to bear in mind that not all VPNs work with Tor and so you will need a Tor VPN service if you are to do this.

 Tor is not recommended for everyday users who are simply looking to unblock Facebook from school or from their office.
 These individuals would be better off using a faster, more user-friendly VPN.